selimkeles/my_project_template/README.md

 ## Overview
 This project is a template for setting up a cross-platform CMake-based development environment in Visual Studio Code.
 It is designed to be used as a starting point for building C/C++ projects on both Windows and Unix-like systems (Linux/macOS).
 The template includes a modular project structure, support for external libraries, and unit testing.

+Use ```ChangeThis``` flag to change project specific stuff like Project Name, executables name since .vscode files do not forwards environment variables where every task performs on new shell.

 ## Project Structure

 The project is organized into the following directories: